mpags-python/mpags-python.github.io/index.md

 Preceding this there is a MLiS-only introductory session on Friday 2nd October.

 The course will be delivered in the form of weekly pre-recorded videos, for you to watch in your own time.
+All enrolled students will be added to a Slack channel and links to access these videos will be posted in that channel.

-A link to access these videos will be emailed to registered students.
-If you are registered, but don't recieve a link by the start of the course, please [get in touch][SPB].
+If you have registered, but don't receive a link to join the Slack channel by the start of the course, please [get in touch][SPB].

 The course will be assessed by the development of a complete Python program performing some scientific analysis of your choice (details below).

+## Introduction

+If you are intending to take this course, please watch [this introductory video][introvid].

 ## Topics